 - code of conduct training for all students

 - mandatory training in sexual consent and bystander intervention for all Residential College students

-- enforcement of the student code of conduct, which clearly sets out the standards of expected behaviour and specifies a range of responses, up to and including permanent exclusion from the College and/or referral to the police.
+- enforcement of the student code of conduct, which clearly sets out the standards of expected behaviour and specifies a range of responses, up to and including permanent exclusion from Trinity College and/or referral to the police.